Sevryy/CtrlFuse/README.md

 | SDCFusion        | 0.039 | 64.003 | **0.712** | 0.023            | 0.957 | 1.739 |
 | CtrlFuse(Ours)   | **0.035** | **64.75** | 0.685          | **0.018**        | 0.969 | 1.726 |

 ## 🤝 Citation

 ## 📧 Contact
+If you have any other questions about the code, please email ruanyuan@seu.edu.cn.